Skip to main content

 # Configure Flux to watch catalog

-kubectl apply -f scripts/cluster-manifests/flux-catalog.yaml
+kubectl apply -f scripts/manifests/setup/flux-catalog.yaml

 # Verify installation